 You do not have to sign.
 We will tell you if we think you should consider a claim to a tribunal or to a court for breach of your employment contract.

-WHEN WILL I RECEIVE THE AMOUNT DUE UNDER THE SEVERANCE AGREEMENT?
+WHEN WILL I RECEIVE THE AMOUNT DUE UNDER THE SETTLEMENT AGREEMENT?

-The severance agreement usually specifies this.
+The Settlement agreement usually specifies this.
 You can still go to court to claim your money if your boss fails to pay.